tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 ## Physical level

 Kubernetes is not about a single server hosting a management system, it's a group of many servers (at least 2 servers) connected into a cluster.

 In Kubernetes cluster, all connected servers will be a "node" of the cluster and a node can be a virtual or physical server, depending on the cluster

-Node(s) in Kubernetes will have 2 types, Master and worker.
+Node(s) in Kubernetes is divided into 2 types, Master and worker.

 - **Master Node**: Usually only one server and it will be the controller of the entire cluster.